EducationalTestingService/skll/doc/tutorial.rst

 use the :ref:`train_file <train_file>` and :ref:`test_file <test_file>`
 settings in your config file.

-If you would like to split an existing file up into a traing set and a test set, you can employ the :ref:`filter_features` tool to select instances you would like to include in each file.
+If you would like to split an existing file up into a training set and a testing set, you can employ the :ref:`filter_features` tool to select instances you would like to include in each file.